-We’ve put together the top 7 ways to save for retirement —starting with creating a budget to track expenses.
+There are several ways to save for retirement — but a good place to start, if you haven’t already, is by creating a budget to track expenses.
 This allows you to see where your money is going and identify categories of spending that could be reduced, with the money redirected to a retirement savings account.

 There are a number of different formulas, calculations, and rules of thumb to help individuals figure out how much money they’ll need in retirement.
 While these figures can be helpful, it’s also important to take personal goals, financial responsibilities, and lifestyle into consideration.

 Ready to invest in your goals?
 It’s easy to get started when you open an investment account with SoFi Invest.
 You can invest in stocks, exchange-traded funds (ETFs), and more.
 SoFi doesn’t charge commissions, but other fees apply (full fee disclosure here).

 SoFi Invest refers to the two investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.